brandon-edwards/OpenFederatedLearning/docs/index.rst

 can use any deep learning frameworks, such as Tensorflow or Pytorch.

-**openfl** is developed by Intel Labs and Intel Internet of Things Group.
+|productName| is developed by Intel Labs and Intel Internet of Things Group.

 .. toctree::

-   :maxdepth: 8
+   :maxdepth: 4
    :caption: Contents:

    manual
    openfl
-   models

 Indices and tables